-Overview of country operations selected for reporting
+9. Overview of country operations selected for reporting

-FFP has one field office in Port Harcourt, Nigeria but also undertakes in-country activities pertinent to the VPs in other countries as well.
-We continued to explore further opportunities to support in-country activities in 2014.
+FFP does not have any field offices or other current in-country activities in countries pertinent to the VPs, but we continued to explore further opportunities to support incountry activities in 2013.